Bartosz95/chat-room/README.md

 git clone https://github.com/Bartosz95/chatroom.git
 cd chatroom && npm install --production
 ```
 1.2 Set an environment.
 You can use what port you want.
 By default it run on port 80.
+To get a Api Kay login to your open your openai account and generate a api key.
+If you don't set OPENAI_API_KEY environment variable you are still able to use a default chatroom application.
 ```
 export PORT=80
+export OPENAI_API_KEY="sk-..."
 ```
 1.3 Launch
 Run the application.